johnshearing/ElectricalSafety/README.md

     -   This allows transformer and motor windings to dissipate voltage spikes caused from Electromotive Pulses (radio waves) which result from lightning strikes in the area.
-    -   Dissipating these voltage spikes protect the insulation around the wires in the transformer and motor windings.
+    -   Dissipating these voltage spikes protects the insulation around the wires in the transformer and motor windings.

 -   What is the difference between an Earth Ground and an Equipment Ground?